luis-fernandezt/Python-for-Data-Science/5 Análisis de datos de Python/Ex_Files_Python_Data_Analysis/chapter5/downloaded/readme.txt

-           K     = U.S. Cooperative Summary of the Day data digitized from paper observer forms (from 2011 to present) M     = Monthly METAR Extract (additional ASOS data) m     = Data from the Mexican National Water Commission (Comision National del Agua -- CONAGUA)
+           K     = U.S. Cooperative Summary of the Day data digitized from paper observer forms (from 2011 to present) M     = Monthly METAR Extract (additional ASOS data) f     = Data provided courtesy of the Fiji Met Service m     = Data from the Mexican National Water Commission (Comision National del Agua -- CONAGUA)
 	   N     = Community Collaborative Rain, Hail,and Snow (CoCoRaHS) Q     = Data from several African countries that had been